.NET HELP

 Introduction to IronPDF in C# Projects

-IronPDF’s top feature is converting HTML to PDF, with full layout and style preservation.
+IronPDF’s top feature is converting HTML to PDF with complete style preservation, with full layout and style preservation.
 It’s a great solution for generating PDFs from web content, including reports, invoices, and documentation.
 It supports conversion from HTML files, URLs, and HTML strings to PDF files.

 using IronPdf;